-First, and foremost, is the Center's reputation as the leading national expert on legal and policy issues concerning low-income consumers.
-For thirty years, NCLC has earned respect for its dedicated, informed and well-researched advocacy on behalf of its constituents.
-The professional integrity of the organization, which NCLC has never compromised while it passionately pursues its goals, consistently has been recognized by the courts.
-NCLC will not become involved in a case unless the consumer issues presented are material, significant and meritorious.
-Therefore, NCLC's participation in a consumer case will impact upon the way the action is perceived by adversaries, the court and the public.
+First, NCLC is the leading national expert on legal and policy issues concerning low-income consumers.
+For over 40 years, NCLC has earned respect for its dedicated, informed, and well-researched consumer law advocacy.
+The professional integrity of the organization has consistently been recognized by the courts.
+NCLC will not become involved in a case unless the consumer issues presented are material, significant, and meritorious.
+Therefore, NCLC's participation in a consumer case will impact the way the action is perceived by adversaries, the court, and the public.

-Third, NCLC's work always has been national in scope.
-It is commonplace for Center staff to be engaged in projects with public agencies, community advocates, public interest organizations, private lawyers as well as legal services offices from across the country.
-Our broad consumer practice has afforded us a special cache between, and among, widely disparate groups that ordinarily would not be natural allies.
-Yet, NCLC has sufficient credibility and trust among all of these potential partners to be able to create coalitions that are stronger, and more effective, than any individual effort could be.
-Consumer law reform efforts usually result in vigorous, focused, well-financed industry deterrent responses.
-In order to meet this challenge, and to share the cutting edge risks and expenses that often must be undertaken to achieve true, meaningful systemic change on behalf of consumers, we must be able to work together.
+Third, NCLC brings a national perspective to the cases it works on, even those with a local focus.
+Our staff frequently engage in projects with public agencies, community advocates, public interest organizations, private lawyers, and legal services offices from across the country.
+Our broad consumer practice has afforded us a special cache between, and among, widely disparate groups that might not be natural allies.
+Yet, NCLC has sufficient credibility and trust among all of these potential partners to create coalitions that are stronger and more effective, than any individual effort could be.
+Vigorous consumer law advocacy usually results in an equally vigorous, focused, well-financed industry response.
+To meet this challenge, and to share the cutting edge risks and expenses that often must be undertaken to achieve true, meaningful systemic change on behalf of consumers, we must work together.

 Fourth, NCLC’s class action litigators, Stuart T. Rossman and Charles M. Delbaum, each have more than 35 years of experience handling complex litigation, including scores of consumer class actions.